noradno/portfolio/README.md

         -   Flexi column: Agreement period
         -   For public use: Remove selection
 6. Click the excel icon to generate excel report
-7. Save report
+7. Save file by replacing the existing file
+    -   Don't do any changes in the PTA report before saving
+    -   Select File -\> Save as
-    -   The file should be saved in the following folder: Norad-Avd-Kunnskap - General\\06.
+    -   Select the following folder: Norad-Avd-Kunnskap - General\\06.
 Porteføljestyring\\P-Dash\\data_raw\\pta_reports\\
-    -   File name: *Agreement totals*
     -   Select file format *CSV UTF-8 (Comma delimited) (\*.csv)*
+    -   Select the file to overwrite: File name: *Agreement totals*
-    -   Overwrite the existing *Agreemen totals.csv* file
+    -   Save and accept to replace the existing *Agreemen totals.csv* file

 ### PTA report Disbursement level

-Purpose: The report is used for disbursements and agreement information for agreements with disbursements current year and onwards.
+Purpose: The report is used for disbursements and agreement information for agreements with disbursements current year -2 and onwards.

 1. Open PTA
 2. Select Reports -\> Disbursement level